Inflectra/spira-documentation/docs/External_Bug_Tracking_Integration/Using Spira with VersionOne.md

 -   **Auto-Map = False
-**With this setting, users in SpiraTeam and V1are free to have different usernames because you specify the corresponding V1login for each user as outlined in section 12.2.2.
+**With this setting, users in SpiraTeam and V1are free to have different usernames because you specify the corresponding V1login for each user as outlined in [Configuring the User Mapping](#configuring-the-user-mapping).

 -   **Custom 01** -- this should be set to "True" if you want the plugin to log warnings about missing user mappings